-And Dickens duels with Darwin, and they take their aim and miss,
+As John Donne duels with Darwin and they take their aim and miss,

-In dear old dirty Dublin, we could feel the touch of bliss,
+In dear old dirty Dublin, the Liffey’s filled with piss,

-But Connemara called us to the edge of the abyss.
+And Connemara calls us to the edge of the abyss.

-So we drift across the ocean, which licks its icy lips.
+Now we scull the North Atlantic, which licks its icy lips.

-Beneath the wasted waters, we can see Ulysses’ ships.
+Beneath the iron waters, we can see Ulysses’ ships.

 A journey through the ages, yes, and all we’ve got is this—